Parliament @ Work

 The official colours of Victoria are blue and silver.

-The Common (Pink) heath was made the State Flower Emblem of Victoria in 1958.
+The common (pink) heath was made the State Floral Emblem of Victoria in 1958.

-The Helmeted Honeyeater was made the State Bird Emblem of Victoria in 1971.
+The Leadbeater's possum was made the State Animal Emblem of Victoria in 1971.

-The Leadbeater's Possum was made the State Animal Emblem of Victoria in 1971.
+The helmeted honeyeater was made the State Bird Emblem of Victoria in 1971.

 Top of page